MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_5_explore_sentinel.md

 ---
-lab:
+Demo:
     title: 'Explore Azure Sentinel'
     module: 'Module 3 Lesson 3: Describe the capabilities of Microsoft security solutions: Describe security capabilities of Azure Sentinel'
 ---

-# Lab: Explore Azure Sentinel
+# Demo: Explore Azure Sentinel

 ## Lab scenario
+In this demo you will show the process of creating an Azure Sentinel instance.
+You will also show how to set up the permissions to ensure access to the resources that will get deployed to support Azure Sentinel.
+Once this basic setup is done you will walk through the steps for connecting Sentinel to data sources, you will show how to use built-in analytics to get notified of anything suspicious, and lastly you will explore the automation capability.

+## Demo scenario
-In this lab you will walk through the process of creating an Azure Sentinel instance.
+In this demo you will walk through the process of creating an Azure Sentinel instance.
 You will also set up the permissions to ensure access to the resources that will get deployed to support Azure Sentinel.
-Once this basic setup is done you will walk through the steps for connecting Sentinel to your data sources, use built-in analytics to get notified of anything suspicious, and lastly you will explore the automation capability.
+Once this basic setup is done you will walk through the steps for connecting Sentinel to your data sources, using built-in analytics to get notified of anything suspicious, and lastly you will explore the automation capability.

-**Estimated Time**: 00 minutes

-#### Task 1:  Create an Azure Sentinel instance.
+#### Demo Part 1:  Create an Azure Sentinel instance.

 1. Open Microsoft Edge.
 In the address bar enter **portal.azure.com**.